wtm/jquery.snapscroll/README.md

 ### Dependencies

-Shapeshift requires the latest version of jQuery, and the [scroll_to](http://flesler.blogspot.com/2007/10/jqueryscrollto.html) jquery plugin by Ariel Flesler.
+Shapeshift requires the latest version of jQuery, and the [scroll_to](http://flesler.blogspot.com/2007/10/jqueryscrollto.html) jquery plugin by Ariel Flesler which is included in the core folder.

 ### Setting Up